A Survey on Video Diffusion Models: Video Generation

 $\bullet$ \textbf{Personalized Video Generation} Personalized video generation generally refers to creating videos tailored to a specific protagonist or style, addressing the generation of videos customized for personal preferences or characteristics.
 AnimateDiff~\cite{AnimateDiff} notices the success of LoRA~\cite{hu2021lora} and Dreambooth~\cite{ruiz2023dreambooth} in personalized T2I models and aims to extend their effectiveness to video animation.
 Furthermore, the authors aim at training a model that can be adapted to generate diverse personalized videos, without the need of repeatedly retraining on video datasets.
 This involves using a T2I model as a base generator and adding a motion module to learn motion dynamics.
 During inference, the personalized T2I model can replace the base T2I weights, enabling personalized video generation.

-$\bullet$ \textbf{Removing Artifacts} To address the issue of flickers and artifacts in T2V-generated videos, DSDN~\cite{DSDN} introduces a dual-stream diffusion model, one for video content and the other for motion.
+$\bullet$ \textbf{Image-conditioned T2V methods} To address the issue of flickers and artifacts in T2V-generated videos, DSDN~\cite{DSDN} introduces a dual-stream diffusion model, one for video content and the other for motion.
 In this way, it can maintain a strong alignment between content and motion.
 By decomposing the video generation process into content and motion components, it is possible to generate continuous videos with fewer flickers.

 VideoGen~\cite{videogen} first utilizes a T2I model~\cite{stablediffusion} to generate images based on the text prompt, which serves as a reference image for guiding video generation.
 Subsequently, an efficient cascaded latent diffusion module is introduced, employing flow-based temporal upsampling steps to enhance temporal resolution.

-Compared to previous methods, introducing a reference image improves visual fidelity and reduces artifacts, allowing the model to focus more on learning video dynamics.
+Additionally, MicroCinema~\cite{microcinema}, PixelDance~\cite{pixeldance}, and EMU-VIDEO~\cite{emuvideo} all follow the image-conditioned T2V pipeline.
+They inject image control conditions into the T2V generation process through an additional Appearance-conditioned network or conditioned latent concatenation.
+Utilizing a reference image improves visual fidelity and reduces artifacts, allowing the model to focus more on learning video dynamics.

+SVD~\cite{svd} validates the data scaling capability of the video diffusion model.
+It collects and labels hundreds of millions of video-text data, and releases the image2video video generation model, which has been utilized in many subsequent works.

 $\bullet$ \textbf{Complex Dynamics Modeling} The generation of Text-to-Video (T2V) encounters challenges in modeling complex dynamics, particularly regarding disruptions in action coherence.
 To address this, Dysen-VDM~\cite{Dysen-VDM} introduces a method that transforms textual information into dynamic scene graphs.
-Leveraging Large Language Model (LLM)~\cite{chatgpt}, Dysen-VDM~\cite{Dysen-VDM} identifies pivotal actions from input text and arranges them chronologically, enriching scenes with pertinent descriptive details.
+Leveraging Large Language Model (LLM)~\cite{chatgpt}, Dysen-VDM~\cite{Dysen-VDM} identifies pivotal actions from the input text and arranges them chronologically, enriching scenes with pertinent descriptive details.
 Furthermore, the model benefits from in-context learning of LLM, endowing it with robust spatio-temporal modeling.
 This approach demonstrates remarkable superiority in the synthesis of complex actions.